 To avoid too many tourists, steer clear of the Atlantic Hurricane Season which runs from June- November and enjoy beautiful weather, you can opt to travel between January and May.
 It’s low season and this also gives you the opportunity to experience quite a number of festivals from Carnival and the International Sailing Regatta in January to the Jazz Festival in May.

-Few facts about Curacao
+A few facts about Curacao

 Nestled in the Southern Caribbean, Curacao is a constituent of the Kingdom of the Netherlands.
 Most people are fluent in Dutch, Spanish, Portuguese and English which all combine to create their local language Papiamento.